 Human Resources (HR) policies are an essential ingredient of any successful start-up or small business.
 Good policies will establish a clear understanding for expectations and standards, while also protecting the rights of employers.
 Unfortunately, while policies are important in a workplace, they can be one of the last things on the mind of a small business owner.

-1. Work Health & Safety Policy
+1. Work Health and Safety Policy

 2. Bullying, Harassment and Discrimination Policy

-The failure to have a bullying, harassment, and discrimination policy (or individual policies addressing these matters) can contribute to poor workplace culture and, in the case of sexual harassment, amount to a breach of legal obligations.
+The failure to have a bullying, harassment, and discrimination policy (or individual policies addressing these matters) can contribute to poor workplace culture and, in the case of sexual harassment, amount to a breach of legal compliance.

 3. Code of Conduct